 The School of Music maintains approximately 50 full-time and 65 part-time faculty who teach private instruction, ensembles, education, music theory, music history, commercial music, conducting, as well as other exciting areas of study.

-The department is housed in the Harris Fine Arts Center, a comprehensive fine arts complex that includes five theaters, two large rehearsal rooms, practice space, classrooms, two piano labs, a multitrack automated digital recording studio, and electronic music studios.
-Additional large rehearsal spaces and teaching studios for commercial music and music dance theater students are found in the Richards Building.
+The School of Music is housed in the Music Building, which includes a 1,000-seat concert hall, a 250-seat recital hall, a 200-seat choral hall, two large ensemble rooms, practice spaces, classrooms, a piano lab, an organ lab, a state-of-the-art digital recording studio, MIDI production studios, and an electronic music studio.
+Additional teaching studios for commercial music and music dance theater students are found in the Richard Building.